DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 # TIN: Transferable Interactiveness Network

-**News: We open a small repo: HOI learning study list (https://github.com/DirtyHarryLYL/HOI-Learning-List).
+**News: We open a small repo: HOI learning list (https://github.com/DirtyHarryLYL/HOI-Learning-List).
 It includes most of the recent HOI-related papers, code, datasets and leaderboard on widely-used benchmarks.
 Hope it could help everybody interested in HOI.**

 **1) Our paper "PaStaNet: Toward Human Activity Knowledge Engine" is accepted in CVPR2020, which contains the image-level and instance-level human part state annotations and the corresponding models.
 We will release them soon.
 Besides, we will also release the code and data of our two related papers "Detailed 2D-3D Joint Representation for Human-Object Interaction" and  "Symmetry and Group in Attribute-Object Compositions" (also accepted in CVPR2020).**